sarathyweb/books/README.md

 # My Reading List

+- [ ] The Startup Owner's Manual: The Step-by-Step Guide for Building a Great Company
+- [ ] Lean Analytics: Use Data to Build a Better Startup Faster
 - [ ] Who Will Cry When You Die?: Life Lessons From The Monk Who Sold His Ferrari
 - [ ] The Magic of Thinking Big
 - [ ] My Experiments with Truth